Skip to main content

 4 Apply for an entry visa at a U.S. consulate.

 Make an appointment with a U.S. consulate and obtain an entry visa stamp.
+If you are a J-1 exchange visitor, pay the SEVIS fee.

 Canadian citizens skip this step.
 At the port of entry, show your Canadian passport and documents for your visa type (DS-2019, I-797, or TN letter).
 If you are a Canadian “landed immigrant,” please check with a U.S. consulate to find out if you need a visa stamp.